zverok/grok-shan-shui/day12.md

 };
 ```

-Basically, it finds where to put the chunk in the list of already generted chunks, so those with higher `y` would always be at the end of the list.
+Basically, it finds where to put the chunk in the list of already generated chunks, so those with higher `y` would always be at the end of the list.

 Now, the thing of the real next interest (leaving some of the `xmax`/`xmin` math behind) is that `mountplanner` thing: it seems to do the most of the non-trivial work by deciding "what would be on the next chunk"?
 Probably!
 Another "suspicious" candidates are `mountain`/`flatMount`/`distMount`—they probably generate a huge batches of picture.